1884 – Innovation – knitted silk camisole with hand-crocheted lace

 1980 – A bestseller is born – the Cotton Seamless 1501 spaghetti top

-The launch of the Hanro cotton seamless shirt 1601 in 1985 reaches fame later when it appears as a prominently placed prop on Nicole Kidman in a Stanley Kubricks ‘Eyes Wide Shut’.
+The launch of the HANRO Cotton Seamless shirt 1601 in 1985 reaches fame later when it appears as a prominently placed prop on Nicole Kidman in a Stanley Kubricks movie ‘Eyes Wide Shut’.

-With the increased use of the internet allowing people to do business at the click of a button, Hanro launches its ‘Back to the Roots’ campaign, the ‘Touch Feeling’ range wth innovative fabric and the introduction of the Sea Island cotton range.
+With the increased use of the internet allowing people to do business at the click of a button, HANRO launches its ‘Back to the Roots’ campaign.

-This builds on the brands long tradition and valuable experience, being known as underwear that can be relie on having survived through generations.
+This builds on the brands long tradition and valuable experience, being known as underwear that can be relied on having survived through generations.

 2000 – Cotton Sensation: feather light cotton with the finest gauge stitching

-The introduction of the Cotton Sensation and Ultralight bring the brand up date.
-Hanro has been continually innovating fabrics and designs, along with keeping the ranges on trend with seasonal collections and colours.
+The introduction of the Cotton Sensation, Ultralight and Sea Island Cotton ranges bring the brand up date.
+New lifestyle trends as well as the rise of segments such as loungewear and athleisure link outerwear, nightwear and underwear in a fashionable manner.
+HANRO has been continually innovating fabrics and designs, along with keeping the ranges on trend with seasonal collections and colours.